MuscleGear5/agent-cli/packages/vscode-ide-companion/README.md

-# Qwen Code Companion
+# Agent-Cli Companion

-The Qwen Code Companion extension seamlessly integrates [Qwen Code](https://github.com/QwenLM/qwen-code).
+The Agent-Cli Companion extension seamlessly integrates [Agent-Cli](https://github.com/MuscleGear5/agent-cli).
 This extension is compatible with both VS Code and VS Code forks.

 # Features

-- Open Editor File Context: Qwen Code gains awareness of the files you have open in your editor, providing it with a richer understanding of your project's structure and content.
+- Open Editor File Context: Agent-Cli gains awareness of the files you have open in your editor, providing it with a richer understanding of your project's structure and content.

-- Selection Context: Qwen Code can easily access your cursor's position and selected text within the editor, giving it valuable context directly from your current work.
+- Selection Context: Agent-Cli can easily access your cursor's position and selected text within the editor, giving it valuable context directly from your current work.

-- Native Diffing: Seamlessly view, modify, and accept code changes suggested by Qwen Code directly within the editor.
+- Native Diffing: Seamlessly view, modify, and accept code changes suggested by Agent-Cli directly within the editor.

-- Launch Qwen Code: Quickly start a new Qwen Code session from the Command Palette (Cmd+Shift+P or Ctrl+Shift+P) by running the "Qwen Code: Run" command.
+- Launch Agent-Cli: Quickly start a new Agent-Cli session from the Command Palette (Cmd+Shift+P or Ctrl+Shift+P) by running the "Agent-Cli: Run" command.

 # Requirements

 To use this extension, you'll need:

 - VS Code version 1.101.0 or newer
-- Qwen Code (installed separately) running within the VS Code integrated terminal
+- Agent-Cli (installed separately) running within the VS Code integrated terminal

 # Development and Debugging